Chromium(III) picolinate

-Chromium(III) picolinate (also trivalent chromium) is a chemical compound with the formula Cr(C5H4N(CO2))3, commonly abbreviated as CrPic_{3.} It is a bright-red coordination compound derived from chromium(III) and picolinic acid.
+Chromium(III) picolinate is a chemical compound with the formula Cr(C5H4N(CO2))3, commonly abbreviated as CrPic_{3}.
+It is a bright-red coordination compound derived from chromium(III) and picolinic acid.

+Chromium(III) picolinate is occasionally referred to as "trivalent chromium" when used as a supplement because it contains trivalent chromium (Cr^{3+}).
 Trivalent chromium occurs naturally in many foods and is one of several forms of chromium sold as a dietary supplement intended to correct chromium deficiency.
 However, there is no evidence of chromium deficiency in healthy people and no medical symptoms of chromium deficiency exist.
 Supplementation with trivalent chromium does not prevent or treat obesity, impaired prediabetes condition, type 2 diabetes or metabolic syndrome, and is not considered effective for maintaining or losing body weight.

 Although daily doses of trivalent chromium up to 1,000 μg are considered to be safe, some adverse effects have been reported, and there is no clinical evidence that chromium supplementation provides any health benefit.

 History

 Although some research suggested that chromium(III) picolinate may assist in weight loss and increase muscle mass, a 2013 Cochrane review was unable to find "reliable evidence to inform firm decisions" to support such claims.

 Among the transition metals, Cr^{3+} is the most controversial in terms of nutritional value and toxicity.
 Furthermore, this controversy is amplified by the fact that no chromium-containing biomolecules have had their structure characterized, nor has the mode of action been determined.
 The first experiment that led to the discovery of Cr^{3+} playing a role in glucose metabolism proposed that the biologically active form of the metal existed in a protein called glucose tolerance factor, but further research indicated it is simply an artifact obtained from isolation procedures.
 The only accepted indicator of chromium deficiency is the reversal of symptoms that occurs when chromium(III) supplementation is administered in pharmacological doses to people on total parenteral nutrition.